ece398-buvip/vip-weather-docs/docs/software-build.md

     Currently, there is no *nice* way of changing the URL this website uses to fetch weather data.
 As of the writing of this documentation, you **MUST** change the URL present in the `getEnvironmentData()` function at the path: `/website/app/page.tsx`.
 Replace: `https://weather.jacobsimeone.net/api/envdata` with: `https://your.domain.here/api/envdata`.

-Then, to build and run the website, use the following commands:
+Then to build and run the website, use the following commands:

 ```bash
 sudo npm run build && npm run start